awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 Configuring a Proxy
 ===================

-If you cannot directly connect to the Internet, you can use Go-supported environment variables (``HTTP_PROXY``) or create a custom HTTP client to configure your proxy.
+If you cannot directly connect to the internet, you can use Go-supported environment variables (``HTTP_PROXY``) or create a custom HTTP client to configure your proxy.
 Use the :sdk-go-api-deep:`Config.HTTPClient <aws/#Config.WithHTTPClient>` struct to specify a custom HTTP client.
 For more information about how to create an HTTP client to use a proxy, see the `Transport <https://golang.org/pkg/net/http/#Transport>`_ struct in